KopiasCsaba/ccp_audio_system_manual/for_technicians/notes_on_the_console.md

 # Talkback

- * You can speak to the stage while holding the "TALK A" button.
+ * You can speak to the stage while holding the "**TALK A**" button.
- * Use "TALK B" if you want to talk to the stage AND the house too.
+ * Use "**TALK B**" if you want to talk to the stage AND the house too.
+   * A memory device to remember which is which: you mostly want to talk to the stage only, and that is the most easily accessible button on the top left corner on the console.
- * Use the "Talk level" knob to set your volume.
+ * Use the "**Talk level**" knob to set your volume.
  * The microphone is at the left bottom corner of the screen.

 <img alt="" src="assets/console/talkback.png"  height="200">